Celebrating our native Christmas tree

 Thank you for your support of those campaigns.
 Every little bit of public reaction makes a difference and puts us on the path for better environmental outcomes.
 If you wish you can re-read our blogs by clicking through the links at the bottom of this page.

 Finally, we invite you to attend our Annual General Meeting on Tuesday 5 March.
-Our guest speaker will be Declan Doherty, Principal Solicitor, Environmental Defenders Office.
+Our guest speaker will be Dr Hugh Finn, Chair of the Board, Environmental Defenders Office.

 Merry Christmas.
 We will be back in the New Year.